merc1er/bitcoinpython/docs/source/guide/advanced.rst

 This performs validation and returns a JSON string containing all the required information to create a transaction.
-You should then take this to your offline machine and use the :func:`~bitcash.PrivateKey.sign_transaction` method of your private key.
+You should then take this to your offline machine and use the :func:`~bitcoinpython.PrivateKey.sign_transaction` method of your private key.

 .. code-block:: python